 Children with leukemia will have tests to measure certain chemicals in the blood to check how well their body systems are working.

-These tests are not used to diagnose leukemia, but in children already known to have it, they can help find damage to the liver, kidneys, or other organs caused by the spread of leukemia cells or by certain chemotherapy drugs.
-Tests are also often done to measure blood levels of important minerals, as well as to ensure the blood is clotting properly.
+These tests aren’t used to diagnose leukemia, but in children already known to have it, they can help find damage to the liver, kidneys, or other organs caused by the spread of leukemia cells or by certain chemotherapy drugs.
+Tests are also often done to measure blood levels of important minerals, as well as to make sure the blood is clotting properly.

 Children might also be tested for blood infections.
-It is important to quickly diagnose and treat infections in children with leukemia because their weakened immune systems can allow infections to spread quickly.
+It’s important to diagnose and treat infections in children with leukemia quickly because their weakened immune systems can allow infections to spread.

-Imaging tests use x-rays, sound waves, magnetic fields, or radioactive particles to produce pictures of the inside of the body.
-Leukemia does not usually form tumors, so imaging tests aren’t as useful as they are for other types of cancer.
+Imaging tests use x-rays, sound waves, magnetic fields, or radioactive particles to make pictures of the inside of the body.
+Leukemia doesn’t usually form tumors, so imaging tests aren’t as useful as they are for other types of cancer.
 But if leukemia is suspected or has been diagnosed, your child’s doctor may order some of these tests to get a better idea of the extent of the disease or to look for other problems, such as infections.
-(For more details on imaging tests, see our document, Imaging (Radiology) Tests.)
+(For more details on imaging tests, see Imaging (Radiology) Tests.)

 A chest x-ray can help detect an enlarged thymus or lymph nodes in the chest.
 If the test result is abnormal, a computed tomography (CT) scan of the chest may be done to get a more detailed view.

 Chest x-rays can also help look for pneumonia if your child might have a lung infection.